dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/starterpack/index.md

 * sass
 * babel
 * eslint
-* as well as a suite of cool tools: node, npm, yarn, Atom
+* as well as a suite of cool tools: node, npm, yarn, VSCode

 Don't worry we'll learn allllll about it.